valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **raise** - This action adjusts a quantity up, used either when a computer system is brought up and existing resources must be entered with a beginning balance, or when an inventory count in the real world shows that the quantity in the computer system is too low.
 When it is known how a resource was obtained, it is preferable to use the real action.

-**lower** - This action adjusts a quantity down, used either when a computer system is brought up and existing resources must be entered with a negative beginning balance (very rare!), or when an inventory count in the real world showing that the quantity in the computer system is too high.
+**lower** - This action adjusts a quantity down, used either when a computer system is brought up and existing resources must be entered with a negative beginning balance (very rare!), or when an inventory count in the real world shows that the quantity in the computer system is too high.
 When it is known how a resource was lowered, it is preferable to use the real action.

 ## Action Behaviors